LarsKusanagi/OCP-Cut-Character-Models/README.md

 * Captain Britain: Proper texturing for his Alternate Costumes

 NOTE:
+* Longshot's 2 Costumes left as Bonus or Cut:
-* Longshot's X-Factor(*) only appear as a bonus cut costume, due to difficulties on straps from shoulders to waists
+  * X-Factor(*) only appear as a bonus cut costume, due to difficulties on straps from shoulders to waists
     * Sources: Ka-Zar; New X-Men Professor X Outfit; Ultimate Captain America Belt Pocket; Original Shoulder Strap & Right Leg Wrap; Remodeled Costest of Champions Shoulder Strap; Formerly Ultimate Thor UV Data for Jacket
+  * Deadly Genesis(*)
+    * Sources: Ka-Zar; New X-Men Professor X Outfit; Cyclops (Ultimate Hair + Astonishing Buckle Texture); Recolored Classic and no changes on both sides; X-Men Logos on Shoulder Jacket for Jacket; Remodeled Costest of Champions Shoulder Strap